veloblank/js-basics-functions-readme-v-000/README.md

 # Functions

 ## Problem Statement

 Functions are the single most important unit of code in JavaScript.
-Much like a `<div>` in HTML, functions serve as ways to enclose bits of Javascript code to signify to other developers that this code all goes together.
-Functions allow us to keep our code clean and [DRY][dry](<u>D</u>on't <u>R</u>epeat <u>Y</u>ourself), concepts that you'll learn a little bit more about later.
-From now on, almost all of the JavaScript code that we write will be enclosed in a function.
+Much like a `<div>` in HTML, functions serve as ways to group together bits of JavaScript code.

+Code that's been separated into functions is easier to read and easier to maintain.
+Let's learn how to write some functions!

 ## Objectives
 1. Explain what a function is